Miiazz/CTF-Writeups/PicoCTF2026/README.md

 **Points:** 200

 **Summary:**
 This secret box is designed to conceal your secrets.
-It's perfectly secure—only you can see what's inside.
+It's perfectly secure only you can see what's inside.
 Or can you?

 **Notes:**
 Initial SQLi attempts against the login page were unsuccessful, and Burp Suite scans did not immediately reveal anything useful.
 Investigating the source with grep -rn login revealed that app/src/server.js handled the login logic.
 While most values were protected, one line in the app.post('/secrets/create') function stood out: